 Decline an offer to pose for a photo and move along.
 There are uniformed police officers all over Times Square.
 If you feel uncomfortable or unsafe, do not hesitate to request assistance.

 The Museum of Broadway is an experiential museum that explores the history of theater in New York City and the most impactful stage productions through the years.
 It’s designed as an immersive experience so there are plenty of Instagrammable moments including your chance to be a Jet or a Shark in Doc’s Drugstore from “West Side Story.”

 Gorgeous costumes are a highlight, including Carol Channing’s showstopping red dress from “Hello, Dolly!”.
-The museum is a must visit if you have a drama kid in the family.
-The museum opens at 10 am (plenty of time to tour before a matinee!) and the last entry’s at 8:30.
-Adult admission is $43 for a set time slot; $53 if you’d like the flexibility of a 3-hour entry window.
+The museum is a must-visit if you have a drama kid in the family.
+The museum opens at 10 am (plenty of time to tour before a matinee!) and the last entry is at 8:30.
+Check the box office for current ticket rates that include a set arrival time or a flexible 3-hour entry window.
 A portion of each ticket sale is donated to Broadway Cares/Equity Fights AIDS.